Police vehicles in Hong Kong

 One of the most commonly seen police vehicles in Hong Kong, a Mercedes-Benz Sprinter van.

-Police vehicles in Hong Kong are vehicles of the Hong Kong Police Force, vehicles differ considerably depending on the duties of the departments that the vehicle is assigned to.
+Police vehicles in Hong Kong are vehicles of the Hong Kong Police Force (HKPF), vehicles differ considerably depending on the duties of the departments that the vehicle is assigned to.
 One of the most commonly seen police vehicles in Hong Kong is the Mercedes-Benz Sprinter police van, which is mostly used by district stations and the Emergency Unit, one of the roles expected of it is rapid response to 999 emergency calls with regards to road safety and public safety.

 Current vehicles

+A Hong Kong Police Force Traffic Division Mercedes Sprinter van with Battenburg markings.

-Most police vehicles in Hong Kong follow the British "jam sandwich" livery and are white, with a blue and red 3M retroreflective stripe around on the sides of the vehicle with wording "警 POLICE 察" in white, the only exception being the armoured personnel carriers specially designed for the Police Tactical Unit, which are wholly dark blue and with wording "警 POLICE 察" on a light blue background in white on the sides of the vehicle.
+Most police vehicles in Hong Kong follow the British "jam sandwich" livery and are white, with a blue and red 3M retroreflective stripe around on the sides of the vehicle with wording "警 POLICE 察" in white.
+Traffic division vehicles are in white, with blue and lime Battenburg markings on the sides of vehicles, and the wording "警 POLICE 察" in lime on a blue background.
+Armoured personnel carriers specially designed for the Police Tactical Unit, are wholly dark blue and with wording "警 POLICE 察" on a light blue background in white on the sides of the vehicle.
 During British rule and up until the 1980s Hong Kong Police vehicles were painted dark navy blue, which is only retained by tactical APC today.
 Most police vehicles in Hong Kong are equipped with both red and blue emergency vehicle lighting.
 The vehicles which are allocated at the Hong Kong International Airport having an additional yellow emergency vehicle lighting and yellow roof top.
 All police vehicle are government property and therefore, have a licence plate which starts with "AM".

 Since 2008, the Hong Kong Police Force have brought in the use of Battenburg markings for new police vehicles of the regional traffic branches.
-In addition, these new vehicles show the force crest on the front part of the vehicle, which the force has not used in the design of new vehicles for the last two decades.
+Traffic police vehicles the HKPF use typically are made by Mercedes Benz, BMW and Honda, making purchases of BMW motorcycles in 2001, Honda motorcycles in 2005, and 235 BMW motorcycles in 2011.